gideonibemerejr/SEI-CC-2/work/w10/d4/02-03-styling-react-components/styling-react-components.md

 ## Importing CSS Modules

-CSS Modules have become available with the recent release of **create-react-app 2.0**, which has improved the configuration of Webpack.
+CSS Modules became available with the release of **create-react-app v2.0**, which improved the configuration of Webpack.

 With **CSS Modules**, a CSS file's classes can be dedicated to a single component - no more worrying about class name collisions!